top of page

 Ever wonder what your therapist is thinking while you're talking?
 Well, if you’re in session with me, it’s probably a lot of chaotic...

-Hannah Dickey MSW, LMSW
+Hannah Dickey MSW, LCSW

 Oct 8, 20243 min read